Difficult Emotions are Allies in Disguise

 I have a journal prompt I often use that asks, How am I feeling?
 Yesterday morning, my answer was:

-"Terrified about the party coming up at [Friend's house].
-I'm feeling overwhelmed and anxious about preparing for other end-of-year social stuff, but mostly terrified about the party.
+"Terrified about [social event coming up at Friend's house].
+I'm feeling overwhelmed and anxious about preparing for other end-of-year social stuff, but mostly terrified about this.
 I realized this morning that what I'm feeling probably has little or nothing to do with right now, and a lot to do with [stuff that happened in my teenage years]."

 After writing that in my journal yesterday morning, at the end of yesterday I wrote: